ladnir/cryptoTools/cryptoTools/Crypto/Edwards25519/README.md

 assembly constants use RIP-relative addressing, allowing the resulting objects to be included in PIE executables and shared libraries.

-The Win64 MASM source is mechanically produced by `generate_win64_asm.py` from those same qhasm/GAS instruction streams.
+The Win64 MASM source is mechanically produced by `asm/win64/generate_win64_asm.py` from the qhasm/GAS instruction streams in `asm/sysv`.
 Its generated prologues adapt the Microsoft x64 argument registers, preserve nonvolatile integer and vector registers, and emit unwind metadata.
 Regenerate the `.asm` file after changing one of the source `.s` files.

-`ge8x_ifma.cpp` is licensed under Apache-2.0 because its radix-2^52
+`ifma/ge8x_ifma.cpp` is licensed under Apache-2.0 because its radix-2^52
 multiplication and reduction schedule is derived from Intel Cryptography Primitives.
 The file retains the Intel attribution and license notice.
 The portable Ristretto formulas in `ristretto255.c` are adapted from